 Toulouse–Blagnac Airport (TLS): Tech and Travel Combined

-Toulouse is renowned as the aerospace capital of Europe, and its airport caters to both business travelers and tourists throughout the year.
+Toulouse is renowned as the aerospace capital of Europe, and its airport caters to both business travelers and tourists year-round.
 Toulouse–Blagnac Airport is the gateway to southwestern France, serving around 9 million passengers annually.

 When is Toulouse a good choice?